maddywilford-27/BIOL3070-Wilford/Warm-up-mosquitoes-Wilford.md

 host_species_colors <- species_colors
 ```

-## Fill in 2nd analysis/plot e.g. generalized linear model
+A generalized linear model(GLM) was performed to test whether the

-Fill in here… Explain that you tested whether the presence or number of
-house finch blood meals predicts whether a site had WNV-positive pools
+presence or number of house finch blood meals can predict whether a site
-(binary) or a higher WNV positivity rate (numeric).
-Mention that this
+had WNV-positive pools (binary) or a higher WNV positivity rate
-statistical test lets you formally evaluate the relationship suggested
+(numeric).
+This GLM test allows us to formally evaluate the relationship
-by the barplots.
+suggested by the bar plot above.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_